Navigating the Professional Identity Shift

 -

 You don’t have to choose between the career you have built and loved before motherhood and the mother you’ve become.
+You can acknowledge the complex range of feelings that come with juggling a career and a family while still finding space to honor your own needs deeply.

 Integrating Career and Matrescence